Skip to main content

 "Ozempic Face" and Your Eyes

 "Ozempic face" has become a widely discussed topic as more people use GLP-1 medications for weight loss.
-While it's not a medical side effect of the drug, it's worth understanding how it can affect the appearance of your eyes.
+It is not believed to be a direct pharmacologic eye or skin effect; it is more likely related to rapid or significant weight loss.

 What Is Happening